statecharts/statecharts.github.io/benefit-make-changes-to-the-behaviour.md

 Ian Horrocks, describes maintainability too:

 > It is difficult to measure maintainability, but it is worth making the following points.
-Changes to statechart modules were much quicer and easier to make than changes to other modules.
+Changes to statechart modules were much quicker and easier to make than changes to other modules.
 The maintainability of statechart-constructed modules remained constant.
 There was no deterioration in the quality of the code, despite several significant changes to the designs.
 Three modules that were constructed using a bottom-up approach were rewritten using the statechart approach because the required user interface was too complicated to develop.
 No statechart module needed to be rewritten.
 >
 > <cite>Ian Horrocks, Constructing the User Interface with Statecharts, page 200</cite>